US sent $1.4 billion in coronavirus relief payments to dead people

-A government watchdog says nearly 1.1 million relief payments totalling some 1.4 billion US dollars (£1.1 billion) went to dead people in the government’s coronavirus aid programme.
+A government watchdog says nearly 1.1 million relief payments totalling some $1.4bn went to dead people in the government’s coronavirus aid programme.

-More than 130 million so-called economic impact payments were sent to taxpayers as part of the 2.4 trillion dollars coronavirus relief package enacted in March.
+More than 130 million so-called economic impact payments were sent to taxpayers as part of the $2.4 trillion coronavirus relief package enacted in March.

 The Government Accountability Office, Congress’ auditing arm, revealed the number of payments made in error to deceased taxpayers in a report published on Thursday on the government programmes.